InvoiceShelf/docs/docs/guide/backups.md

 ### For Docker-based installation

 > [!NOTE]
-> Ensure InvoiceShelf is installed on your target system or server before restoring from a backup.
+> Ensure InvoiceShelf is installed on your target system or server, preferably with the same `docker-compose` as the previous server, before restoring from a backup.
 For most users, restoring the database alone is sufficient (e.g., to restore data such as customers, invoices, payments, etc.).

 #### Restoring Database (SQLite)